 So I wander off, returning when the coast is clear, and buy another beer.

-But as it happened, I had waited over 3 hours for just a 1 hour bus journey that was delayed in a mountain pass traffic back-up for over an hour, due to road construction.
+But I had waited over 3 hours for just a 1 hour bus journey that was delayed in mountain pass traffic back-up for over an hour because of road construction.

 Travels in Bulgaria – 2015